The Complete Checklist for Long-Distance Moving

 Create an inventory list as you begin packing to keep track.
 Unpacking and settling in your new home will be easier.
 Use a moving binder for your packing list, inventory list and other important documents.

 • Sort and declutter your possessions.
 Donate, dispose of, or sell items you no longer want or need.
-This will reduce the amount of items to transport.
+This will reduce the number of items to transport.

 • Don't over-pack your moving boxes.
 Use smaller boxes to move heavier items, and larger boxes to move lighter items.